catppuccin/mdBook/README.md

 Running `mdbook build` again should get rid of the themes appearing in the theme picker, enjoy!

-### Why Should I Install This Pre-Processor If I Can Just Install Everything Manually?
+### What's The Point Of This mdBook Preprocessor If I Can Just Install Everything Manually?

 Arguably, it's actually better to transfer over the assets individually as you won't have to install this mdBook preprocessor.
 However, the assets will _**NOT**_ be managed for you.
 You are in charge of upgrading/modifying the assets as you see fit.
 The preferred method of installation is through Rust as the pre-processor will be able to detect differences in versions of assets.

 ## Acknowledgement

-Inspiration for the `install` command came from [mdBook-admonish](https://github.com/tommilligan/mdbook-admonish) which is another great mdBook pre-processor!
+Inspiration for the `install` command came from [mdbook-admonish](https://github.com/tommilligan/mdbook-admonish) which is another great mdBook pre-processor!

 ## 💝 Thanks to